vatpac-technology/sops/docs/aerodromes/sydney.md

 ***(DECIDE WHAT OWNERSHIP SY TWR HAS (4NM RADIUS SY?) - CLEARANCE ISSUED BY TWR)***

 Helipad 1 is controlled by **SY ADC** and treated like a runway (landing clearances required).
 All other pads are outside Tower's jurisdiction and do not require a takeoff/landing clearance.
-Helicopters should be instructed to 'report on the ground' so the controller knows when they are no longer active in their airspace.
+Helicopters should be instructed to *'report on the ground'* so the controller knows when they are no longer active in their airspace.

-During times of peak fixed wing traffic, instruct helicopters to hold at their designated clearance limit (as per their coded clearance) and maintain own separation on approach to the heliport.
+During times of peak fixed wing traffic, instruct helicopters to hold at their designated clearance limit on their Kopter Route and maintain own separation on approach to the heliport.
 !!! example
-    **SY ADC:** "Traffic is a 717 on a 4nm final to runway 25, report in sight"
+    **SY ADC:** "YOE, traffic is a 717 on a 4nm final to runway 25, report in sight"
     **YOE:** "Traffic sighted, YOE"
     **SY ADC:** "YOE, pass behind that aircraft, maintain own separation, caution wake turbulence, cleared visual approach, report on the ground"
     **YOE:** "Pass behind the 717, maintain own separation, cleared visual approach, YOE"